ibm-cloud-docs/vmwaresolutions/archiref/solution/solution_backingup.md

 ## NSX file-based backup
 {: #solution_backingup-nsx}

 Proper backup of all NSX components is crucial to restoring the system to its working state if a failure occurs.
 The design requires you to configure NSX backup through the NSX manager backup function.
-For this purpose, you can [configure NSX manager to regularly perform backups](https://pubs.vmware.com/NSX-6/index.jsp?topic=%2Fcom.vmware.nsx.admin.doc%2FGUID-72EFCAB1-0B10-4007-A44C-09D38CD960D3.html){:new_window} to your file server.
+For this purpose, you can configure NSX manager to regularly perform backups to your file server.
 Ensure that your file server or its data is backed up correctly, and ensure the rotation of old NSX backups.

 ## Image-based backup of management virtual machines
 {: #solution_backingup-image}